 How often PhD students see you in a timetabled group meeting: At least once a week

-How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once per week; In person.
+How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once per week; mixture of virtually and in person.

 Expected working pattern (based on a full-time student): There is scope for flexibility but to ensure a collaborative environment work within core hours (10-4) is strongly encouraged.
-Due to the nature of the research, there may be some weekend and evening working.
+Due to the nature of the research, there may be some occasional weekend and evening working.

 How the second supervisor supports the PhD project: Meetings will be arranged with both supervisors every 3 months.
 The first rotation project will take place in the second supervisor's research group.